Understanding your contaminants and what you need at home.

 - Endocrine Disrupting Chemicals are chemicals that may mimic or interfere with the normal hormones in the body and these chemicals are being found in increasing amounts in the water supply.

 - Additives (Chlorine, Chloramines, Fluoride).
-Fluoride is added to the water for oral health.
-Fluoride has been linked to thyroid problems and other disorders when consumed internally.
+Fluoride is added to the water for oral health, but fluoride has been linked to thyroid problems and other disorders when consumed internally.
+Chlorine is added to kill bacteria, parasites and viruses.

 - Sediment; Rust, sand, dirt and decaying matter accumulates in old water pipes.